Alek-Hanusic/Aleks_Vault/Databases/Keys.md

 - unique
 - never changing
 - not null
+- Attributes that are a part of the primary key are called **prime attributes**
 # Foreign Key
 - integrity
 - links data in one table to the data in another table.